 God sent His Son Jesus to deliver us from all our sins.
 God knows we cannot do this through our own works or devices.
 We can only be made perfect and whole through faith in the finished work of our sinless Savior, Jesus Christ.

 At Christmas, we celebrate the Savior's birth.
 The perfect, sinless Son of God came from heaven, lived the most difficult of lives, and died on the cross.
 He shed His blood and rose again on the third day to prove His power over death and sin.

 We say, "Merry Christmas," because we know that our sins—past, present, and future—are all forgiven when we come to Jesus Christ.
 His birth, death, and resurrection have brought us peace with God.
 His plan of redemption has shown goodwill toward men.
 It is a gift we celebrate, not just at Christmas, but every day of our lives.

-Prayer: Father, thank You that every time I say the words, "Merry Christmas," I am reminded of what You did for me and for Your gift to the world.
+Prayer: Father, thank You that every time I say the words, "Merry Christmas," I am reminded of what You did for me and of Your gift to the world.
 I pray in the name of Jesus.
 Amen.

-"Glory to God in the highest, and on earth peace, goodwill toward men!"
+"Glory to God in the highest, And on earth peace, goodwill toward men!"
 (Luke 2:14, NKJV).